laserpilot/Installation_Up_4evr/README.md

      ![SecuritySettings](images/Security_settings.png)

-- ###### Users and Groups
+- ##### Users and Groups
     Go to Login Options (above the padlock) and enable "Automatic Login" <br> <br>
     **IMPORTANT:** If you have any security concerns at all do  not automatically login to an admin user.
 Create a new standard user and use this setting to login to that account.

     ![Login_items](images/Auto_login.png)

-- ###### Software Update
+- ##### Software Update
     Disable automatic updates.
       1. Go to System Preferences from the  Apple menu, then choose “Software Update”
       1. Uncheck the box for “Automatically Check for Updates”

  ![Update_disable](images/Auto_update_disable.png)

+- ##### Sharing
- - **Sharing:**  If you are running your main computer without a monitor or in an inaccessible area, don’t forget to turn on File sharing and Screen sharing.
+    If you are running your main computer without a monitor or in an inaccessible area, don’t forget to turn on File sharing and Screen sharing.
 This will allow you to access the computer and control it if you're on the same network (optional if you’re concerned about security).

  ![SharingSettings](images/Sharing_settings.png)

+ - ##### Network
- - **Network:** If you don’t need remote access or don’t need Internet access for the installation, it’s not a bad idea to disable the Wifi so the “please select a wireless network” window doesn’t pop up when you least expect it.
+    If you don’t need remote access or don’t need Internet access for the installation, it’s not a bad idea to disable the Wifi so the “please select a wireless network” window doesn’t pop up when you least expect it.
 You can also turn off the option to ask you to join a new network if the proper one isn't found.

+ - ##### Bluetooth
- - **Bluetooth** If running without a mouse or keyboard plugged in, sometimes you can get the annoying  ”Bluetooth keyboard/mouse setup” pop up over your application.
+    If running without a mouse or keyboard plugged in, sometimes you can get the annoying  ”Bluetooth keyboard/mouse setup” pop up over your application.
 You can temporality disable these by going to the advanced settings within the Bluetooth Preferences.
 See below for it’s location in 10.6.

  ![BluetoothSettings](images/Bluetooth_settings.png)

+ - ##### Notification
- - **Notification Center:** You can either [disable Notification Center completely](http://www.tekrevue.com/tip/how-to-completely-disable-notification-center-in-mac-os-x/) (requires disabling SIP) , or set your "Do Not Disturb" to basically on be on forever by setting it with overlapping times like the screenshot below
+    Center You can either [disable Notification Center completely](http://www.tekrevue.com/tip/how-to-completely-disable-notification-center-in-mac-os-x/) (requires disabling SIP) , or set your "Do Not Disturb" to basically on be on forever by setting it with overlapping times like the screenshot below

 ![Notification_Center](images/Notification_Center_disable.png)